ChrisCummins/chriscummins.github.io/_posts/2014-11-23-5-things-to-read.md

    formative months in which you hone your research topic through extensive literature review.

-This list reflects only my personal experience, but I feel that they cover a wide enough variety of topics to be worth recommending to any student preparing to start a PhD.
+This list reflects only my personal experience, but I feel that the recommendations cover a wide enough variety of topics to be worth read for any student preparing to start a PhD.
 There will be a *lot* of reading, so the earlier you start, the better.